adamxrvn/graphviz_windows_macos/README.md

 ```

 #### MacOS
 3. Open CMakeLists.txt and define the location of our library using "set" command.
-Replace "/usr/local/Cellar/graphviz/2.50.0" with your path. \The path depends on the way you installed the graphviz and its version.
+Replace "/usr/local/Cellar/graphviz/2.50.0" with your path. <br/>The path depends on the way you installed the graphviz and its version.
 If it is installed using Homebrew, it can be found in "/usr/local/Cellar/" folder.
 ```
 set(GRAPHVIZ_DIR "/usr/local/Cellar/graphviz/2.50.0")
 ```